 In September 2006, the FASB issued SFAS 157, "Fair Value Measurements."
 SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and expands disclosures about fair value measurements.
-This statement is effective for Coach's fiscal year beginning June 29, 2008.
+Certain provisions of this statement are effective for Coach's fiscal year that will begin on June 29, 2008.
 The Company does not expect the adoption of SFAS 157 to have a material impact on the Company's consolidated financial statements.